Promoting global citizenship

 Give meaning to your talents!

-We hire and develop young talents as ambassadors for the SDGs
+We hire and support young professionals to become ambassadors for the Sustainable Development Goals

-The Junior Programme is a Belgian project implemented by Enabel, the development agency of Belgium’s federal government.
+The Junior Programme is a Belgian project implemented by Enabel, the agency for international cooperation of Belgium’s federal government.
 It is funded by the Belgian governmental cooperation and promotes sustainable international solidarity.
-It gives the opportunity to young European talents and young talents from the 14 partner countries of the Belgian governmental cooperation to contribute professionally to a development project for a maximum of 2 years.
-By working in development projects managed by Enabel or by one of our 28 partner NGOs the young people develop new competences and demonstrate the impact of their commitment as global citizens.
-Through this vision, the Junior Programme defines itself as a “talent developer”.
+It gives the opportunity to young European talents and young talents from the 14 partner countries of the Belgian governmental cooperation to contribute professionally to an international cooperation project for a maximum of 2 years.
+By working in projects managed by Enabel or by one of our 28 partner NGOs the participants develop new competences and demonstrate the impact of their commitment as global citizens.

 In a nutshell